Opening reception: Saturday, April 5, 1-3PM

 Tom Dean (b.
 1947) is a conceptual artist, known for his work in a diverse range of media including sculpture, installation art, performance, drawing, and printmaking.
 Playing on tensions between the ordinary and mythical, his works reference both everyday objects and classical icons, alluding to the dream world of the psyche and matters of the soul, while always residing in the intensely material world of desire and the body.
 He received the Governor General’s Award for Visual and Media Arts (2001), was selected to represent Canada at the 1999 Venice Biennale, and was honoured with the Toronto Arts Award for Visual Arts in 1996.
 His work can be found in major collections including the National Gallery of Canada, Art Gallery of Ontario, Musée d’Art Contemporain, and Montreal Museum of Fine Arts.

-Yan Wu is a curator, writer, and translator whose work explores the intersections of contemporary art, architecture, and the making of public space.
-She is currently the Public Art Curator for the City of Markham and is pursuing her PhD at the Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto.
-Wu has co-translated seminal books into Chinese, including Rosalind Krauss’s Passages in Modern Sculpture, Lucy Lippard’s Six Years, Dan Graham’s Rock My Religion, and Formless by Yve-Alain Bois and Rosalind Krauss.
-Born and raised in Shanghai, she moved to Canada in 2001 and now lives in Toronto.
+Yan Wu is a curator, writer, and translator whose work explores the intersections of contemporary art, architecture, and public space.
+She is currently the Public Art Curator for the City of Markham and is pursuing a PhD at the Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto.
+Wu has co-translated Passages in Modern Sculpture by Rosalind Krauss, Six Years by Lucy Lippard, Rock My Religion by Dan Graham, and Formless by Yve-Alain Bois and Rosalind Krauss into Chinese.
+Commissioned by M+ in Hong Kong, she co-translated John Cage’s Not Wanting to Say Anything About Marcel (2020) into Chinese and contributed the Chinese text for the online exhibition Marcel Duchamp: Lessons for a Creative Life from Boîte-en-valise.

 Leila Timmins is the Senior Curator at the Robert McLaughlin Gallery.